marcglasberg/asyncredux.com/react/wait-fail-succeed.md

 };
 ```

-If the action failed with an `UserException`, you can get this error by doing
+If the action failed with a `UserException`, you can get this error by doing
 `let error = useExceptionFor(actionType)` and then get the error message
 to eventually show it in the UI.